ChowNUSISS/task-manager/README.md

 5. Open a task and confirm all task fields appear on the detail page.
 6. Return to the list and delete a task.
 7. Visit `/tasks/99999` and confirm the **Task not found** message appears.
-8. Run `npm run build` and confirm the build completes successfully.

 ### Resetting the seed tasks during testing